lovecodingdev/monetaria-subgraphs/README.md

 #### Reserve Summary

-The `reserve` entity gives data on the assets of the protocol including rates, configuration, and total supply/borrow amounts.
+The `reserve` entity gives data on the assets of the protocol including rates, config, and total supply/borrow amounts.

-The aave-utilities library includes a [`formatReserves`](https://github.com/aave/aave-utilities/#formatReserves) function which can be used to format all data into a human readable format.
-The queries to fetch data for passing into this function can be found [here](https://github.com/aave/aave-utilities#subgraph).
+The monetaria-utilities library includes a [`formatReserves`](https://github.com/lovecodingdev/monetaria-utilities/#formatReserves) function which can be used to format all data into a human readable format.
+The queries to fetch data for passing into this function can be found [here](https://github.com/lovecodingdev/monetaria-utilities#subgraph).

-Why does the raw subgraph data not match app.aave.com?
+Why does the raw subgraph data not match app.monetaria.com?

-- aToken and debtToken balances are continuously increasing.
+- mToken and debtToken balances are continuously increasing.
 The subgraph provides a snapshot of the balance at the time of indexing (not querying), which means fields affected by interest such as `totalLiquidity`, `availableLiquidity`, and `totalCurrentVariableDebt` will need to be formatted to get real-time values
 - All rates (liquidityRate, variableBorrowRate, stableBorrowRate) are expressed as _APR_ with RAY units (10**27).
-To convert to the APY percentage as shown on the Monetaria frontend: `supplyAPY = (((1 + ((liquidityRate / 10**27) / 31536000)) ^ 31536000) - 1) \* 100`. [`formatReserves`](https://github.com/aave/aave-utilities/#formatReserves) will perform this calculation for you.
+To convert to the APY percentage as shown on the Monetaria frontend: `supplyAPY = (((1 + ((liquidityRate / 10**27) / 31536000)) ^ 31536000) - 1) \* 100`. [`formatReserves`](https://github.com/lovecodingdev/monetaria-utilities/#formatReserves) will perform this calculation for you.

 </details>